zephraph/notes/Projects/Pre-publish plugin.md

 ![[obisdian-pre-publish-api-upload-breakpoint.png]]

 That's done, let's publish the file again...
+Great, the breakpoint worked that time.
+I'd try to show it all, but that'd probably be a pain.
+Here are the highlights: